MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/microsoft-biztalk-adapter-for-siebel-ebusiness-applications-documentation.md

 ---
-title: "Microsoft BizTalk Adapter for Siebel eBusiness Applications documentation | Microsoft Docs"
+title: "Microsoft BizTalk Adapter for Siebel eBusiness Applications documentation"
-description: Get started, architecture, security, develop apps, message schemas, and troubleshoot the Siebel adapter in BizTalk Adapter Pack ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Get started, architecture, security, develop apps, message schemas, and troubleshoot the Siebel adapter in BizTalk Adapter Pack ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 39cc8e02-d37f-4f8a-91f9-d87d312434a1
-caps.latest.revision: 12
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Microsoft BizTalk Adapter for Siebel eBusiness Applications documentation
 The [!INCLUDE[adaptersiebel](../../includes/adaptersiebel-md.md)] includes a variety of resources to help you understand how the adapter works, how to create applications that use the adapter, describes the different connection options, and more.